These 2 Black Swans Pose A Significant Risk To Markets In 2017

 The rebound in commodities has certainly caused the risks associated with emerging markets to abate, but the question is just how long can the rally last?

-If China's dramatic economic slowdown continues then the recent rally in metals and coal can't be sustained because with the exception of oil it remain the world's single largest consumer of commodities.
-Now that President XI has made it clear that China is not wedded to the 6.5% GDP growth target that Beijing has sought to maintain there is a real threat that China's economic growth could slow further placing considerable pressure on commodities.
+If China's dramatic economic slowdown continues then the recent rally in metals and coal can't be sustained because with the exception of oil, it remains the world's single largest consumer of commodities.
+Now that President XI has made it clear that China is not wedded to the 6.5% GDP growth target that Beijing has sought to maintain, there is a real threat that China's economic growth could slow further placing considerable pressure on commodities.

-There is certainly a rational for this move because of fears that Beijing's credit led stimulus is unsustainable over the long-term and has the potential to do more harm than good.
+There is certainly a rationale for this move because of fears that Beijing's credit-led stimulus is unsustainable over the long term and has the potential to do more harm than good.

-Already there are signs that credit led stimulus is not having the desired effect on economic growth.
-Despite all of Beijing's efforts to use credit to reinvigorate growth it has remained relatively stunted highlighting that its effectiveness has rapidly diminished.
+Already there are signs that credit-led stimulus is not having the desired effect on economic growth.
+Despite all of Beijing's efforts to use credit to reinvigorate growth, it has remained relatively stunted highlighting that its effectiveness has rapidly diminished.

 Then there is the impact that a stronger U.S. dollar will have on emerging markets.
 Trump's planned fiscal stimulus and protectionist trade policies coupled with a tight labor market will force the Fed to raise interest rates in order to prevent the economy from overheating.

 All of these factors can only conflate to trigger a stronger U.S. dollar and rising bond yields.
 A stronger U.S. dollar will be bad for commodity prices causing them to fall hurting emerging markets because of their dependence on commodity exports as drivers of economic growth.
-When coupled with higher bond yields it will cause borrowing costs to rise for emerging economies particularly in Latin America where many nations have borrowed heavily in U.S. dollars.
+When coupled with higher bond yields, it will cause borrowing costs to rise for emerging economies particularly in Latin America where many nations have borrowed heavily in U.S. dollars.

 The UN has already warned of a coming debt crisis for emerging nations already weighed down by the impact of significantly weaker commodity prices.